Andhra Pradesh Legislative Assembly building

-The AP New Assembly Building is a legislative complex under construction located in Amaravati, the planned capital city of the Indian state of Andhra Pradesh.
-It is designed to serve as the home of the Andhra Pradesh Legislative Assembly reflecting both the state’s democratic aspirations and a vision of modern, sustainable architecture.
+The Andhra Pradesh Legislative Assembly building is a legislative complex under construction located in Amaravati, the planned capital city of the Indian state of Andhra Pradesh.
+It is designed to serve as the home of the Andhra Pradesh Legislative Assembly.

 Background

-Following the bifurcation of Andhra Pradesh in 2014 and the creation of the new state of Telangana, a new capital was needed for the reorganized Andhra Pradesh.
+Following the bifurcation of Andhra Pradesh in 2014 and the creation of the new state of Telangana, a new capital was needed.
 Amaravati was chosen due to its central location and strategic potential.
 A master plan for the new capital was developed, with the new Assembly complex envisioned as its centerpiece.

 Design and architecture

 The building was designed by the internationally renowned architecture firm Foster and Partners, in collaboration with Indian firms.
-The structure draws symbolic and architectural inspiration from the Kohinoor diamond, aiming to reflect brilliance, transparency, and strength.
+The structure draws symbolic and architectural inspiration from the Kohinoor diamond.

 Layout and structure

 The layout adheres to principles of Vaastu Shastra, the ancient Indian science of architecture.
 The plan is square in shape with specific directional placements: